Sussex win through to T20 Finals Day

 Sussex Sharks reached T20 Blast Finals Day for the first time since 2018 with a five-wicket win over Yorkshire.

-Luke Wright set them on their way with 54 and Afghanistan's Rashid Khan hit an unbeaten 27 off nine balls as they reached 178-5 with two balls to spare.
+Luke Wright set them on their way with 54 and Afghanistan's Rashid Khan hit an unbeaten 27 off nine deliveries as they reached 178-5 with two balls to spare.

 Yorkshire opted to bat first and, despite losing three early wickets, Gary Ballance and Tom Kohler-Cadmore both made 55 to see them to 177-7.